Dose-Ranging Data on Estradiol Patches and Testosterone Suppression in Cisgender Men Based on de Ronde et al. (2009)

 Raven, G., de Jong, F. H., Kaufman, J. M., & de Ronde, W. (2006).
 In men, peripheral estradiol levels directly reflect the action of estrogens at the hypothalamo-pituitary level to inhibit gonadotropin secretion.
 The Journal of Clinical Endocrinology & Metabolism, 91(9), 3324–3328.
 [DOI:10.1210/jc.2006-0462]

-The purpose of the studies was to help delineate the role of estradiol on control of the hypothalamic–pituitary–gonadal (HPG) axis in men.
-These papers happen to have some excellent data on testosterone suppression with different low doses and levels of transdermal estradiol patches that are relevant to transfeminine people, so I thought I’d share and discuss their findings.
+The purpose of the studies was to help delineate the role of estradiol on control of the hypothalamic–pituitary–gonadal (HPG) axis in people with testes.
+These papers happen to have some excellent data on testosterone suppression with different low doses and levels of transdermal estradiol patches that are relevant to transfeminine people, so I thought I would share and discuss their findings.

-The results of the two studies in the gonadally intact men were very similar and seem to have been largely the same individuals and set of data, so I’ll only describe the results presented in the more recent paper.
-In addition, I’ll only describe the paper in relation to the gonadally intact men, since the gonadectomized transgender women in the study had low baseline testosterone levels and hence provided no direct information on testosterone suppression with transdermal estradiol patches.
+The results of the two studies in the gonadally intact cisgender men were very similar and seem to have been largely the same individuals and set of data.
+As such, I’ll only describe the results presented in the more recent paper (de Ronde et al., 2009).
+In addition, I’ll only describe the paper in relation to the findings in gonadally intact cisgender men, since the post-gonadectomy transfeminine people in the study had low baseline testosterone levels and hence provided no direct information on testosterone suppression (only on estradiol levels) with transdermal estradiol patches.

 |Day 0 (baseline)||No medications|